Home / Family Fun by Season / Autumn Family Fun Guide / The Best East Coast Day Trips for Bucks County Families

 Howell Living History Farm

-Take a trip back in time to the 1900s when horse-drawn buggies populated the roads.
-At Howell Living History Farm you’ll find engaging, educational programs for students and families that reflect the real-life, seasonal activities of a working farm.
+Take a trip back in time to the 1900s when horse-drawn buggies populated the roads at Howell Living History Farm.
+There, you’ll find engaging, educational programs for students and families that reflect the real-life, seasonal activities of a working farm.
 Help around the farm, enjoy the gorgeous views, and shop their homemade delights for a fun-filled day with kids of all ages.

 The Bucks County Children’s Museum